HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/index.md

 **Note**
 {: .panel-heading}
 <div class="panel-body">
 Traditionally you would have needed to install the combined HCL Notes, Domino Designer and Domino Administrator client.
-The browser-based DRAPI Admin GUI/client will allow complete setup and configuration of databases.
-But DRAPI is built "API first", so it can also be done via Postman or extensions could be added to your favourite development IDE.
+The browser-based Domino REST API Admin GUI/client will allow complete setup and configuration of databases.
+But Domino REST API is built "API first", so it can also be done via Postman or extensions could be added to your favourite development IDE.
 </div>
 </div>